 As outlined within this report and set out in the Homelessness Code of Guidance, consultation activity must take place with other public bodies, voluntary organisations, service users and other identified stakeholders before a new strategy can be implemented.
 By undertaking a homelessness review, a broad range of stakeholders throughout the community have been identified and involved in the activity to develop a holistic strategy.
 The consultation results will help to inform a Community Equality Impact Assessment prior to implementation of the strategy to identify and address any issues affecting those within the protected characteristics.

-5.4.
-Other implications (where significant) - i.e. Staff, Health, Sustainability, Crime and Disorder)
+7.4 Other implications (where significant) - i.e. Staff, Health, Sustainability, Crime and Disorder, and Impact on Looked After Children)

 Not applicable